verisync/verisync-flutter/README.md

 ## Features

 This package uses flutter_inappwebview to display the verisync KYC process.
-It as simple widget that takes in the following argument: `redirectUrl`, `flowId`, `clientId`, optional `email`, a function `callbackSuccess` to handle your success case, and an optional function `callbackError` to handle your error case, optional `metaData` incase extra data is needed.
+It as simple widget that takes in the following argument: `redirectUrl`, `flowId`, `clientId`, optional `email`, a function `callbackSuccess` to handle your success case, and an optional function `callbackError` to handle your error case, optional `metaData` in case extra data is needed.

 ## Getting started

-Create your verisync account *here* if you do no already have one.
-Grab your flowId, and clientId  from *here* .
+Create your Verisync account *here* if you do not already have one.
+Grab your flowId, and clientId  from *here*.

-### next install the package by running
+### Next install the package by running

 ```dart
 flutter pub add verisync